knative/docs/serving/updating-existing-app.md

 ```

 Refresh the original route (http://route-demo.default.YOUR_CUSTOM_DOMAIN.com) a
-few times to show that some traffic now goes to v2 of the app.
+few times to see that some traffic now goes to version 2 of the app.

 > Note, this sample shows a 50/50 split to assure you don't have to refresh too much,
-  but it's recommended to start with 1-2% in a production environment
+  but it's recommended to start with 1-2% of traffic in a production environment

-## Reouting all traffic to the new version
+## Rerouting all traffic to the new version

 Create a new file called `stage4.yaml` and copy this into it: